Lead Abatement Professionals

 The intent of abatement is to permanently remove lead-based paint hazards.
 Sometimes, the federal or state government orders the abatement.
 These projects require special techniques and special tools not typically used by most contractors.

 NH has rules on who can do lead abatement work and how it has to be done.
-These rules are He-P 1600 Lead Poisoning Prevent and Control rules
+These rules are He-P 1600 Lead Poisoning Prevent and Control rules.

 The federal government also has rules on who can do renovation, repair or painting projects where there is lead paint, and how it is to be done.
 These rules are EPA’s federal Renovate, Repair, and Painting (RRP) rule

-NH Licensed Lead Abatement Professionals
+Locating NH Licensed Lead Abatement Contractor, Lead Inspectors and Risk Assessors

 Licensing Requirements

-• Please read section He-P 1612.02 Licensing or Certification Requirements of He-P 1600 to understand the requirements before submitting an application.
+• Apply for a license - Read section He-P 1612.02 Licensing or Certification Requirements of He-P 1600 to understand the requirements before submitting an application.
+Mail your application to Healthy Homes and Lead Poisoning Protection Program, 29 Hazen Drive, Concord, NH 03303.
+Please allow 60 days for a new license application to be processed

 Contact Information